Linkurious/documentation-resources/Customer Support Procedures/LKE-v4.1-migration.md

 The `Manage, edit read/write queries & run` option for the `Queries`, `custom actions`, `alerts` and `node group rule` access-rights is enabled for the following builtin groups: `Admin` and `Source Manager`.

+## Simplified log configuration

+In Linkurious v4.0, the logs configuration file had two differents settings for the default log level, named `logLevel` and `externalLibLogLevel`.

+In Linkurious v4.1, we simplify that by merging these two settings into a new one named `defaultLevel`, which defaults to `info`.

+***Impacted clients:***

+All Linkurious clients actively using logs.

+***Benefits:***

+This change simplify the logs configuration.

+***Impacts:***

+The default log level in the `data/config/logger.json` file is changed to `info`.
+If needed, it can be changed to another value once Linkurious enterprise is updated to v4.1.

 ## Security updates